refinedev/refine/documentation/docs/packages/react-hook-form/use-form/index.md

 ### `warnWhenUnsavedChanges`

-> Default: `false`

 When it's true, Shows a warning when the user tries to leave the page with unsaved changes.
 It can be used to prevent the user from accidentally leaving the page.
+Default value is `false`.

 It can be set globally in [`Refine config`](/docs/core/refine-component#warnwhenunsavedchanges).